How to Get the Most out of Historic Main Street

 — Best of Main Street Restaurants —

-$$$$ Contemporary country-kitchen ambiance, and the most delightful tapas.
-Fresh local offerings, bistro-style seating, this is a true favorite.
+$$$$ Featuring contemporary country-kitchen ambiance, the most delightful tapas, fresh local offerings, and bistro-style seating, this is a true favorite.
 Visit Handle website.

-$$$$ A high-ceilinged atrium inside and seating that overlooks Historic Main Street on the outdoor deck, Riverhorse has won many awards for overall dining experience.
-Fine dining and extensive wine list.
-Locals know to frequent the Sunday brunch.
+$$$$ With a high-ceilinged atrium inside and seating that overlooks Historic Main Street on the outdoor deck, Riverhorse has won many awards for their overall dining experience.
+It’s one of the oldest and most elite restaurants in Park City.
+Expect an extensive wine list and fresh seasonal offerings.
+But, the local secret is their Sunday brunch.
 Visit Riverhorse website.

 $$$$ Bill White, Park City’s legendary restaurateur, lives up to his reputation with the Chimayo.
 The setting is festive and authentic, and the food is incredible (although you pay the price for it!).
 We love the signature margarita and the elk.
-We go here when someone else is buying.
+When someone else is paying, this is the place to suggest.
 Visit Chimayo website.

 $ Looking for cheap food, cheap beer and lots of locals?
 You’ve found it at Davanza’s.
 The pizza is actually quite good, and we highly recommend the tacos, French fries and fry sauce.
-The casual atmosphere is decorated with unique beer paraphernalia.
+The casual atmosphere is made by floor-to-ceiling beer mementos.
 Visit Davanza’s website.

 $ This is a good option for a quick lunch, or a meal on the go.
 The menu offers a nearly overwhelming variety of quality sandwiches on excellent bread.
 You could come here weekly for a year before ordering the same sandwich twice.
 Visit Back Door Delicatessen website.